linguistics/linguistics.github.io/ASOL.md

 * This committee generally consists of two people, but one person could easily handle it.
 * The "No-class days" (a.k.a. "dead days") are generally the first Monday and Tuesday following the last day of classes; see the current [long session calendar](http://registrar.utexas.edu/calendars) for exact dates.
   - In discussing with Leslie, Tuesday seems a better choice than Monday.
 Tuesday is less dead than Monday, since it is closer to the final exams period.
 Having it Tuesday also allows time for a Monday reminder to bring food Tuesday morning.
-* Emails: send one email out a full week in advance, and one a day in advance.
+* Emails: send one email out a full week in advance, and another email on the day before.
 These emails should be sent to `linguisticsdept@utlists.utexas.edu` and contain the following information:
   - Location (current department lounge: CLA 4.310)
   - Time (usually 12:00pm to 1:30pm)
   - A link to a Google spreadsheet.
 It should be shared so that "Anyone with the link can edit", and have the following columns: